coding-cat-official/coding-cat-public/fundamentals/can_form_triangle/description.md

-Write a function `grade_from_score(score: int) -> str` that takes an integer score between 0 and 100 (inclusive) and returns the corresponding letter grade as a string.
-Use the following grading scale:
+Write a function `can_form_triangle(a: int, b: int, c: int) -> bool` that takes three positive integers representing side lengths and returns `True` if they can form a valid triangle.

-- 90 and above: "A"
-- 80–89: "B"
-- 70–79: "C"
-- 60–69: "D"
-- below 60: "F"

-**Hint**: Make sure to use if/elif/else statements in the right order!
+A triangle is valid if the sum of any two sides is greater than the third side.

+**Hint**: You’ll need to check all three combinations of two sides.